-Liberal Arts can be studied at the undergraduate and graduate levels at the Communiversity.
+Liberal Arts can be studied at the undergraduate level through Brookdale’s University Partnerships.
 The preferred associate degree for bachelor’s degree is located at the end of the program description.

 BA English, offered by Georgian Court University

 If you have a passion for creativity and critical thinking, written expression or literary interpretation, you just might be an English major.